hhd-dev/hhd/readme.md

 features as well 😊.

 #### Uninstall
-Just run the steps in reverse or reset your chimera install.
+Just run the steps in reverse or switch to a locked Chimera version.
 ```bash
 sudo systemctl disable hhd@$(whoami)